unraid/docs/docs/unraid-os/manual/storage-management.md

     necessarily what one expects).
 The default in Unraid for a cache pool is RAID1 so that data is stored redundantly to protect against drive failure.
-  - is the an option supported when using a cache pool spanning multiple drives that need to run as a single logical drive as this needs the multi-drive support.
+  - It is an option supported when using a cache pool spanning multiple drives that need to run as a single logical drive as this needs the multi-drive support.
   - In multi-drive mode in the cache pool the available space is